Why do people fail in CAT?Sachin Bagi

-CAT is an exam which does not have a concept of pass or fail.
-You will either get a high percentile through which you can easily get a call from IIM or from your preferred colleges or a low percentile through which you will not be able get a call for the further admission process.
+CAT is an exam which does not have a concept of a pass or fails.
+You will either get a high percentile through which you can easily get a call from IIM or from your preferred colleges or a low percentile through which you will not be able to get a call for the further admission process.
 So ideally, no student who is preparing for CAT fails in the exam, it is only the percentile which decides whether he is getting a call from the college which he is preferring This article will highlight few of the common mistakes which student commits during his CAT preparation.
 This mistakes when rectified will definitely help you to succeed in the CAT Exam.

 Also Refer: CAT Exam Details